JimOfLeisure/c3sat/_dev_notes/data_format/readme.md

+# Civ3 BIC & SAV file format notes

+May 2020: I started researching and analyzing the Civilization III save file format quite a few years ago, and occasionally come back to it and make new notes.
+BIC/BIX/BIQ format is also of interest since you need to read that to interpret a lot of what's in the SAV file to accommodate scenarios, conquests, and mods.

+So there's a lot of good info in here, but there is really no organization other than what my focus was on at the time I was taking the notes.

+---

 August 2016: During the Go rewrite, taking more specific notes.
 They might as well go here.

 ## Start of SAV file